dscoduc/VaultLogger/README.md

 # VaultLogger

-Socket Listener for accepting Vault Audit logging via Sockets with logging handled using NLog.
-Log endpoints and filtering are configured using NLog.config file.
+## Summary
+Socket Listener for accepting Vault Audit logging via Sockets.
+This solution provides the option to use a local socket listener that can receive the Vault audit events and then leverage NLog to manage/rotate/prune the Vault audit log files.

+### Why is this needed?
+Vault does not include any native way to manage/rotate/prune log files and relies on the operating system or other logging services to handle these services.
+This is fine for Linux based systems but Windows doesn't include the necessary services.
+For example, using a log file for auditing on a Windows system presents a challenge as there isn't a SigHup comparable option for forcing Vault to disconnect/reconnect to the log file.

+### Optional Startup Arguments
 Executing the application without any startup arguments uses the default values displayed below.

-### Optional Startup Arguments
   * -Address={string}

         IPv4 Address to listen for incoming connections (default = 127.0.0.1)